Ireland v Scotland: Doris’ day as Caelan set for first cap

 Unlike for some time though, this is open to serious speculation, not least as Farrell has further broken with recent custom by unveiling his hand on a Tuesday rather than two days later.

-Ireland v Scotland (possible): Addison; Larmour or Conway, Ringrose, Henshaw, Stockdale; Sexton (capt), Murray; Healy, Herring, Furlong, Henderson, Ryan, Stander, van der Flier, Doris.
-Replacements: Kilcoyne, Kelleher, Porter, Dillane, Deegan.
+Ireland v Scotland (possible): Addison; Larmour/Conway, Ringrose, Henshaw, Stockdale; Sexton (capt), Murray; Healy, Herring, Furlong, Henderson, Ryan, Stander, van der Flier, Doris.
+Replacements: Kilcoyne, Kelleher, Porter, Dillane, Deegan, Cooney, Conway/Larmour, Byrne.